 For any of these services, let me know your requirements and we’ll work together to create the right programme for you and your business.
 If you’re not sure what you need, let’s talk.

-If your business needs extend into the more scalable areas of public relations account management, then I can introduce you to trusted colleagues in the UK or USA.
+If your business needs extend into the more scalable and longer-term areas of public relations account management, then I can introduce you to trusted colleagues in the UK or USA.

 I look forward to speaking with you.
 Here’s how to reach me: